jaweii/AutoPreview/README.md

 }
 ```

-> Other projects refer to the implementation of `autopreview/react` or `autopreview/vue2`, that is, call `getActiveFilePath()` method exported by `autopreview/index` to get the file path in active text editor, and pass it to `import(filepath)` to get components exported in the file, those components can be previewed by mounting to page.
+> Other projects refer to the implementation of `autopreview/react` or `autopreview/vue2`, that is, call `getActiveFilePath()` method exported by `autopreview/index` to get the file path in active text editor, and pass it to `import(filepath)` to get exported components, which can be previewed by mounting to page.

-3. Export functional components whose names start with `autopreview`(Not case sensitive), like autopreviewButton/AutopreviewText/Autopreview_Header;
+3. Export functional components whose names start with `autopreview`(Not case sensitive), such as autopreviewButton/AutopreviewText/Autopreview_Header;

 Preview React component: